Highlights of the Program

 Schneider Electric

-• Addressing load growth, DER expansion, regulation shifts, and extreme weather stressing utilities
+• Addressing load growth, DER expansion, regulatory shifts, and extreme weather, stressing utilities

-• Equipping planners and operators with advanced grid tools for safe, reliable, and affordable service
+• Equipping planners and operators with advanced grid tools for safe, reliable, and affordable services

-• Applying AI across design, planning, maintenance, and real time operations using broader datasets
+• Applying AI across design, planning, maintenance, and real-time operations by leveraging broader datasets

 15:55 - 16:00